fabianmartins/alienattack.workshop/README.md

 # AWS Alien Attack Workshop

-Welcome to the AWS Alien Attack workshop (beta version).
+Welcome to the AWS Alien Attack workshop

 The purpose of AWS Alien Attack is to create a fun environment where you can test and think about different aspects of serverless architectures for (near) real-time ingesting and processing of data at AWS.
 You can use Alien Attack to think, exercise, and talk about best practices for development, about security, databases and so on.